Talladega Nights: The Ballad of Ricky Bobby: Home media

-In October 2016, the film was re-released on Blu-Ray to coincide with its 10th anniversary.
-The 2-disc set includes all new bonus features, as well as both versions of the film, marking the theatrical version's first time on Blu-Ray disc.
+In October 2016, the film was re-released on Blu-ray to coincide with its 10th anniversary.
+The 2-disc set includes all new bonus features, as well as both versions of the film and the features found on the original releases of the film.

-Real-world homage
+Real-world homages

 On the final lap of the 2009 Aaron's 499 (one of two Sprint Cup Series races at Talladega Superspeedway), Carl Edwards crashed after Brad Keselowski made contact with his car on the final lap.
 His car turned backwards, went airborne, bounced off and crushed Ryan Newman's hood, flew into the catch fence, and came to a stop on the track apron.
 At this point, his car was just beyond the pit-road exit, as Keselowski and Dale Earnhardt Jr. crossed the finish line.
 Edwards climbed out of his car and jogged to the finish line.
 He received a standing ovation from the crowd.
-Fox play-by-play commentator Mike Joy commented on how it was "shades of Ricky Bobby."
+Fox play-by-play commentator Mike Joy commented on how it was "shades of Ricky Bobby".
 Although Edwards did cross the finish line but on his feet, he was still handed a DNF since his car did not cross the line and Edwards finished in 24th.
 Edwards was later asked about this on Larry King Live; he responded, "I'm kind of a Will Ferrell fan.
 He did that at the end of Talladega Nights."

 At the 2012 Aaron's 499 at Talladega, Kurt Busch's unsponsored No. 51 Phoenix Racing Chevrolet Impala used Ricky Bobby's "ME" paint scheme.
 Busch and his team were heard reciting movie lines over the team radio.
 He was running up front when contact from behind sent him spinning, he went on to finish 20th.
-In October 2013, Busch's No. 78 Furniture Row Racing Chevrolet was sponsored by Wonder Bread for the fall race at Talladega.
+In October 2013, Busch's No. 78 Furniture Row Racing Chevrolet was sponsored by Wonder Bread for the 2013 Camping World RV Sales 500 at Talladega.
 Its paint scheme was based on Ricky's original No. 26.
 He finished 18th in the race.

 During qualifying at the 2013 United States Grand Prix, Sebastian Vettel and his race engineer Guillaume "Rocky" Rocquelin made reference to the movie over team radio when Vettel posted the fastest lap and gained pole position.
 The pair referenced the movie in saying "shake and bake" over the team radio, the same phrase used by Bobby and Naughton.

 During his victory lap and postrace interview following the 2021 Quaker State 400, driver Kurt Busch exclaimed "Shake and Bake!" in reference to his teammate Ross Chastain, who assisted Busch in holding off his brother Kyle Busch for the victory.

+For the 2023 YellaWood 500 at Talladega, the Stewart–Haas Racing No. 14 Ford Mustang GT of Chase Briscoe sported Cal Naughton Jr.'s Old Spice paint scheme while the No. 41 Mustang of Ryan Preece used Ricky Bobby's Wonder Bread paint scheme.
+Preece ran a similar Wonder Bread scheme at Talladega the following year.